phottovy/time_series_forecasting/README.md

 #### Visualize and Evaluate
 One of the main things I discovered during this project is just how much you can learn about time series data from simple visualization.
 The shape and patterns of the raw data have significant impacts on how well different forecasting methods will perform with the data.

-A good first step is add a rolling mean and standard deviation to your plot to get a clearer view of the different trends in your data.
+A good first step is adding a rolling mean and standard deviation to your plot to get a clearer view of the different trends in your data.

 ![rolling][3]